Planning on staying in a hostel for the first time? Here are the hostel rules and etiquette you should know before you go.

 Expect to feel like the new person in the area

 Unless you’re a really bold and social person, you might feel like you’re trying so hard to find your place in a group of people who seem to have settled in and already figured out how this hostel thing works.
-The truth is – all that is in your head, no one is staring at you or even wondering what you think.
+But the truth is that it’s all in your head, no one is staring at you or even wondering what you’re thinking.

 Some of those people could also be still figuring out how to make the hostel experience work and the good news is that travelers are very friendly and are always willing to interact with everyone if you could just loosen up, break out of the shell and go introduce yourself.